-Hotboxing is pretty simple -- smoke in whatever way you feel most comfortable, then don't let the smoke get out.
+Hotboxing is a technique that's as been used for years to get extra high.
+And the truth is, hotboxing is pretty simple - smoke in whatever way you feel most comfortable, then don't let the smoke get out.
 Usually, this is accomplished more easily if you're in a small place like hotboxing a room, hotboxing a car or hotboxing a closet.
 Keep the doors closed, seal up any windows and places where air can escape and start smoking.
 Wait until you are sitting in an atmospheric mix of stale air, smoke rising up from a joint and your own exhaust fumes.
 Let that collect, then simply breathe in and breathe out.

 Yes, there is research proving that hotboxing does get you higher.
-In 2015, researchers studied whether or not second hand cannabis smoke could get you high.
+In 2015, researchers studied whether or not secondhand cannabis smoke could get you high.
 The researchers were unknowingly testing the idea of hotboxing.
 They replicated "extreme conditions" of secondhand smoke by putting people in small ventilated or unventilated rooms.
-However, one man's extreme conditions are another one's ideal conditions and what they were essentially doing is hotboxing their research subjects.
+However, one man's extreme conditions are another's ideal conditions and what they were essentially doing is hotboxing their research subjects.

 Turns out, there was some effect.
 "All six nonsmokers who spent an hour exposed to secondhand smoke in the unventilated room under extreme conditions had detectable amounts of THC in their urine and blood," the research found.
 One of the six smokers even had enough trace THC to fail a Federal Workplace drug test!

 The test didn't find the same results when people were put into ventilated rooms with fans which, when applied to the hotbox, is further confirmation that it is an act best performed in a confined and closed-off space.